Filoli Announces New Executive Director

 Would your club or organization enjoy a 30–minute presentation about Filoli?
 If so, a representative from Filoli will deliver a lovely visual presentation telling the Filoli story.
 Learn about the history, landscape, programs and volunteer opportunities associated with this beloved Woodside estate nestled in the Santa Cruz mountains.

-Please contact the administration office by email at email@example.com or by phone at (650) 364–8300, extension 210 to see if Filoli can speak to your organization.
+Please contact the administration office by email at email@example.com or by phone at (650) 364–8300, extension 216 to see if a Filoli speaker can present to your organization.

 Filoli and the National Trust for Historic Preservation